mattscilipoti/gyst/README.md

   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

-*NOTE*: when adding a new shell script
+*When adding a new shell script*

  * add to git index (so gemspec can find it)
  * `rake build`
  * `rake install`

+Do NOT use `rakee/raket` to run the features.
+This will set ENV vars, borking the ENV var related tests.

 References
 -----------